Browse Definitions :

 Over millennia, humans developed spoken languages to communicate.
 Language is at the core of all forms of human and technological communications; it provides the words, semantics and grammar needed to convey ideas and concepts.
 In the AI world, a language model serves a similar purpose, providing a basis to communicate and generate new concepts.

 The first AI language models trace their roots to the earliest days of AI.
-The ELIZA language model debuted in 1966 at MIT and is one of the earliest examples of an AI language model.
-All language models are first trained on a set of data, and then they make use of various techniques to infer relationships and then generate new content based on the trained data.
+The Eliza language model debuted in 1966 at MIT and is one of the earliest examples of an AI language model.
+All language models are first trained on a set of data, then make use of various techniques to infer relationships before ultimately generating new content based on the trained data.
 Language models are commonly used in natural language processing (NLP) applications where a user inputs a query in natural language to generate a result.

 An LLM is the evolution of the language model concept in AI that dramatically expands the data used for training and inference.
 In turn, it provides a massive increase in the capabilities of the AI model.
 While there isn't a universally accepted figure for how large the data set for training needs to be, an LLM typically has at least one billion or more parameters.
 Parameters are a machine learning term for the variables present in the model on which it was trained that can be used to infer new content.